AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ```

-If g() returns x on the stack, we would like the return location be used as x's stack slot for the rest of the procedure.
+If g() returns x on the stack, we would like the return location to be x's stack slot for the rest of the procedure.
-Issues raised by this (to be expounded upon):
+Issues raised by this:

 - Stack holes where return addresses were stored.
 Such a hole can be filled with a variable that can't be stored in a convenient return slot.
 - Stack allocation must be based on control flow -- how else would you know if x has already been placed or if it can be stored on the bottom of the stack?

-Ah!
-Here's an argument for making the stack slots abstract and unique, instead of referring to two values that share the same stack slot (e.g. a call parameter and a return parameter) by the same name.
-Another apparently important GHC optimization is to keep a return address live on the stack if it can be reused in a subsequent call.
-It would be really easy to say that an abstract stack slot is live.
-But it's not so easy if the only way to name the slot is by its (non-distinct) address stack(L, 3) because stack(L, 3) may also be used by some other value that shares the same slot.